infinetwireless/infimonitor-nbi-examples/README.md

 Script **load_data_and_make_excel_report.bat** - all in one to get data from InfiMONITOR NBI, downsample it and to generate a MS Excel report for a last month.

+Default values such as an output directory or a report dates window corresponding to a last month are specified in files **common_variables.bat** or **common_variables.sh**